damongolding/immich-kiosk/README.md

 **Image shot by Damon Golding**

 ## Example 1
-You have a two spare Raspberry Pi's laying around.
+You have a two Raspberry Pi's.
 One hooked up to a LCD screen and the other you connect to your TV.
 You install a fullscreen browser OS or service on them (I use [DietPi][dietpi-url]).

 You want the pi connected to the LCD screen to only show images from your recent holiday, which are stored in a album on Immich.
 It's an older pi so you want to disable CSS transitions, also we don't want to display the time of the image.